aliwaqas333/openvslam/README.md

 # Status

+Finshed.

+This is finished and unpolished work started and finished on May 2020.
+Work on this is no longer expected, but can happen any time on without guarantee.

 May 25, 2020, it compiles and runs, interactive GUI appears on screen, two threads have names (openVSLAM and Viewer, useful for debugging), but it isn't grabing images from input video file.
 No errors.